jhpyle/docassemble/_docs/logic.md

 * If other people are including your questions and code, avoid changing your variable names unnecessarily, or else you will "break" other people's interviews.
-This does limit your autonomy somewhat, but the benefits for the community of interview authors more than make up for the loss of autonomy.
+This does limit your autonomy somewhat, but the benefits for the community of interview developers more than make up for the loss of autonomy.

 [roles]: {{ site.baseurl }}/docs/roles.html